fajicbenjamin/yt2mp3-extension/README.md

 ## Installation

-This extension isn't yet published in Google Chrome Store and at the moment only available through loading it as unpacked extension.
-Consult [Chrome's documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) on loading unpacked extension
+This extension isn't yet published in Google Chrome Store and at the moment is only available through loading it as unpacked extension.
+First download this repository and then consult [Chrome's documentation](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) on loading unpacked extension